andrewyazura/twitter-scraper-add-on/README.md

 3. Add a profile named `twitter-scraper`
 4. Run `Launch WebExtension` config in VS Code

+On the first run you will have to login with your Twitter account.
+Session will be saved in `twitter-scraper` profile and will not interfere with your default Firefox profile.

 ### For WSL users

 On WSL you need to export your files from WSL filesystem to Windows filesystem, as you can't select add-on's `manifest.json` from WSL filesystem.